cloudsandboxes/nomadsky/README.md

 # Nomadsky Digital Sovereignty

-## Stay Digitally Sovereign.
-Move Your Server Workloads to any cloudprovider.
+## Migrate your server workloads to any cloudprovider.

 Take full control over where your applications run.
 No vendor lock-in.
 No friction.
 Complete oversight of location, costs, and compliance — from Azure to ZeroCloud and everything in between.
 Check our demo, [here](https://htmlpreview.github.io/?https://github.com/cloudsandboxes/nomadsky/blob/main/code/nomadsky-engine/UI/demo/interface.html)